jamescherti/pathaction/README.md

 pathaction -t edit another-file.jpg
 ```

-(Note: The -t option specifies the tag, allowing you to apply a tagged rule.)
+The `-t` option specifies the tag, allowing you to apply a tagged rule.

 Here's an example of what a `.pathaction.yaml` rule-set file looks like:
 ``` yaml